 Many of the tasks on Microworkers are similar to those you’ll find on Mechanical Turk.
 However, the key difference is that on MTurk you’ll find MANY more of them.
 If you live in a country where Mechanical Turk is available, and you manage to get accepted, it’s probably best to concentrate your energies on that.

 Clickworker is a very different platform to Microworkers.
 Many of the tasks on Clickworker come from big companies, rather than individuals promoting their websites and small businesses.
 Clickworker also gives you a route into UHRS (read about that here), which can provide steady and reliable work.

 On the other hand, Clickworker is only available in a relatively small selection of countries.
-If you’re not fortunate enough to live in one of them, it’s off-limits, and they are very proactive about preventing people fooling the system.
+If you’re not fortunate enough to live in one of them, it’s off-limits.
+The company is very proactive about preventing people cheating the system.
 As such, you may find Microworkers is a better option for you.

 Microworkers vs. Hive Micro

 Hive Micro and Microworkers are both available across the world.
 Both websites are far from perfect, but Microworkers has the edge, and would be our first choice for people without access to many micro-working platforms.
 This is because the rates on Hive Micro are insultingly low.

 Read our full Hive Work review.